andyatkinson/andyatkinson.github.io/_posts/2024-03-07-postgresfm-podcast-rails-plus-postgres.md

 Active Record creates an application-level connection pool to lazily open physical database connections to PostgreSQL.
 These are opened up and left idle when not in use for up to 5 minutes by default.

-With that pool of connections available from the application, Active Record Ruby code that developers write will perform reads and writes to PostgreSQL.
+With that pool of connections available, Active Record Ruby writes and reads data to PostgreSQL.

-Besides applications as the "clients," teams might use CLI clients like psql or graphical clients like TablePlus or DBeaver to connect to PostgreSQL for introspection, administration, or other tasks.
+Besides applications as "clients," teams might use CLI clients like psql or graphical clients like TablePlus or DBeaver.

-Rails applications ship with a "Rails Console," which is an enhanced version of the interactive Ruby interpreter REPL that’s included with Ruby.
+Rails applications ship with a "[Rails Console](https://guides.rubyonrails.org/command_line.html)" which is an enhanced version of the interactive Ruby interpreter REPL included with Ruby.

 We can use the Rails Console to run snippets of Active Record code, and inspect the generated SQL.

-For example we might run "User.find(1)" in the Rails Console, which would execute a query like `["SELECT * FROM users WHERE id = ?", 1]`.
-Active Record can do a lot of things before sending the query, such as annotating queries with comments describing which code generated the query.
+For example we might run `User.find(1)` which would generate and execute a SQL query like `["SELECT * FROM users WHERE id = ?", 1]`.

+Active Record can do a lot of things before sending the query, such as annotating queries as [Query Logs](https://api.rubyonrails.org/v7.0.4/classes/ActiveRecord/QueryLogs.html) which are comments that describe where the query was generated.

 ## What’s the ORM like?
 Any tips around setup?

 Active Record is used in two major ways.

-Most people would first think of using the ORM to write application code that produces SQL queries.
-The SQL queries persist or retrieve data that’s associated with in-memory Active Record object instances.
+Most people think of the ORM usage that writes SQL queries from programming language code (Active Record in Ruby).
+The SQL queries either persist or retrieve data that populates in-memory Active Record object instances.

-How does that work?
-Mainly, we create Ruby classes as "models" that map up PostgreSQL table names, and "associations" to link up associated models with each other.
+The ORM use is primarily Ruby classes as "models" in our application code, which could be business logic, that are then mapped to PostgreSQL table names.
+"Associations" in Active Record are used to link models together.

 Active Record is pleasant to use as a Ruby programmer, just as the Ruby programming language is pleasant to use.
-Ruby and Active Record can be more compact compared with SQL or more verbose languages like Java, and can have less "obscure" incantations or boilerplate to get things done.
+They complement each other.
+Ruby and Active Record are more compact compared with SQL or more verbose programming languages like Java in my experience.

-Active Record could be one of the main reasons Rails developers like Rails.
-While Active Record helpers are designed to allow developers to not need to write SQL, Active Record also allows developers to write SQL within strings, use bind parameters, and map responses to primitive types or to Active Record instances.
+Active Record is one of the main reasons Rails developers like Rails.

+While Active Record helpers are designed to allow developers to not write SQL, for developers do *do* wish to write SQL, that's also possible using Active Record.
 This can be quite handy to co-mingle SQL and Active Record code.

 ## Active Record for schema evolution management

-Besides generating SQL queries, Active Record is also used to modify the "schema" or structure of the database.
-This is when we’re adding database objects like tables, indexes, etc.
+Besides activing as an ORM, there's another primary use of Active Record, and that's as the schema management and evolution tool.
+This means we're writing Active Record to modify database objects, creating things like tables, indexes, or views.

-Outside of Ruby on Rails, other popular technologies for this are Flyway or Liquibase, of a built-in mechanism the web framework provides.
+Outside of Ruby on Rails, other communities might use tools like Flyway or Liquibase, or a tool that's built in to the web framework.

-Active Record has a lot of nice helpers to perform these kinds of DDL changes, and beyond that, there are lots of additional open source libraries that enhance Active Record further.
+Active Record has a lot of nice helpers to perform DDL changes, and beyond that, there are lots of open source libraries that enhance Active Record further for "Migrations."

-There is no concept of safety though, which refers to operations that take long locks and can block other concurrent operations.
-Fortunately there are open source libraries to add to Ruby on Rails that help avoid unsafe DDL operations.
+There is no concept of safe migrations though, which are migrations that take long locks and can block concurrent operations.
+Fortunately, open source libraries exist that can be easily added to achieve this.

 ## What’s the schema.rb vs structure.sql beef about?

-This is not a "real" beef (hehe), but is a sort of a decision point Rails programmers make, or re-make over time.

 In Active Record, the schema is represented as a text file that’s checked into source code control within the repository.
 This file represents the entire state of the database, and is a secondary file that’s derived from other smaller files that each represent an incremental change.
 These incremental change files are called "Migrations."

 The text file may be a Ruby file or a SQL file.
-When PostgreSQL is used, the SQL file that’s generated is almost exclusively the output from running "pg_dump" against the application database, with a bit more content added to the end.
+When PostgreSQL is used and the SQL format is chosen, the output file is generated from running `pg_dump` against the local application database.

-The Ruby version is schema.rb, and is 100% Ruby code, and has maybe 90% of the information that the SQL version has.
-For example some database objects are not captured at all in the Ruby version of the file.
-This is a big problem if you want the highest fidelity information about your database schema design saved into this file.
+The Ruby version is the default though, and is called `schema.rb`, and is 100% Ruby code.
+This file has maybe 90% of the information that the SQL version would have, so often in the course of an application, teams might *switch* to the SQL version to gain greater fidelity in how the database state is represented in file form.

+For example, some database objects are not captured at all in the Ruby version of the file, such as database triggers.
+This can be a big problem when you're using those features, as newer instances of the application would have inconsistent database objects.

-In those cases, developers need to either extend the Ruby version of the file, or switch to adopting the SQL version.
-For teams that aren’t used to working with pg_dump output, and mostly work exclusively with Ruby or serialization formats like YAML, adopting the SQL version of the file can represent a significant change that they might push off or avoid.
+In those cases, developers need to extend the Ruby version capabilities, or switch to the SQL version.

+For teams that aren’t used to working with `pg_dump` output, and mostly work exclusively with Ruby or serialization formats like YAML, adopting the SQL version might be a significant change for them, and they may push it off or avoid it.

 ## Any issues a DBA is more likely to see in a Postgres instance serving Rails-like applications?